 - Stir pumpkin, egg and yogurt into the dry mix.

 - Fold in mini chocolate chips.

-- Fill muffins tins lined with paper liners or coated with cooking spray about ⅔ full.
-(Tip: if using liners, give them a light spritz of cooking spray before filling with batter.)
+- Fill muffins tin wells coated with cooking spray about ⅔ full (about ¼ cup of batter.)
+Tip: if using liners, give them a light spritz of cooking spray too.

 - Bake for 20-25 minute or until the muffins are firm and lightly browned on the top.

-- Allow muffins to cool for 5 minutes and then remove to a wire rack to cool further.
+- Allow muffins to cool for 5 minutes in the pan and then remove to a wire rack to cool further.
+Enjoy!